 Tessa’s Recipe Rundown

-Pros: Quick comfort food.
+PROS: Quick comfort food.

 This post may contain affiliate links.
 Read our disclosure policy.

-Perfectly tender, buttery Buttermilk Biscuits are one of those treats where you just can’t stop at one!
+Perfectly tender, buttery Buttermilk Biscuits are one of those treats where you just can’t stop at one.

 How to Make Perfect Buttermilk Biscuits

-How to Make TENDER Buttermilk Biscuits
+How to Make Tender Biscuits

-- I usually make biscuits by hand with a pastry cutter because you’re less likely to overwork the dough and it’s still super quick and easy.
+Be super gentle with the dough.
+I usually make biscuits by hand with a pastry cutter because you’re less likely to overwork the dough.
+I’ve also included instructions for using a food processor if that’s your preferred method.

-- However, if you like very tender biscuits, try using a southern-style flour such as White Lilly, which has a lower percentage of protein.
-If you can’t find that, you can create a ratio of All-purpose flour combined with pastry flour to get a similar result.
+I like my biscuits to be slightly crunchy on the outside and tender and fluffy on the inside, which is what this recipe produces.
+If you prefer very tender biscuits, use a southern-style flour such as White Lily, which has a lower percentage of protein.
+If you can’t find that, you can combine all-purpose flour with pastry flour for a similar result.

 Butter or Shortening for Biscuits?

-How to Make TALL Buttermilk Biscuits
+How to Make Tall Buttermilk Biscuits

 - Use a metal biscuit cutter: You want to create sharp edges when you shape the biscuit dough so nothing prevents the biscuits from rising.
 A round cookie cutter also works.

-- Take a look at the picture below to see what a difference laminating your dough makes, and then check out my How to Make Tall Scones & Biscuits article for even more tricks!
+- Lamination: The most important step in creating tall biscuits is to “laminate” the dough.
+Take a look at the picture below to see the difference in laminating your dough makes.
+Check out my How to Make Tall Scones & Biscuits article for even more tricks.

 How to Laminate Biscuit Dough

-How to Make Buttermilk Biscuits Ahead of Time
+How to Make Biscuits Ahead of Time | How to Freeze Biscuits

-More Recipes You’ll Love:
+More Cozy Recipes You’ll Love:

 Buttermilk Biscuits